 NOTE: For the herbicides listed below, one product trade name and formulation is provided for each active ingredient along with preharvest interval (PHI), restricted entry interval (REI), resistance management group number, and example of rates and special instructions.
 In many cases there are other products available with the same active ingredient.
 However, not all products with the same active ingredient are registered for use in a crop.
 Always check the product label to be sure that the crop is listed before using.

-See Stale Seedbed Technique for information on the use of this weed control method.
+See Stale Seedbed Technique in the Weed Management section for information on the use of this weed control method.
 Because celery is slow growing, plasticulture is often used to reduce the need for hand weeding and cultivation.

 glyphosate (Roundup Power Max): REI 12h, Group 9.